ABOUT THE PROJECT

-In June of 2017, Hopewell Residential submitted an application to develop the former Hawkwood Farm with the intention of building a new residential community that includes approximately 890 new residential units.
-The proposal includes a mix of housing types including single detached dwellings, townhouses and apartment buildings (aproximately 4 storeys).
-The proposal also includes new streets, public parks and public pathways.
+In June of 2017, Hopewell Residential submitted an application (LOC2017-0160) to develop the former Hawkwood Farm in Arbour Lake.
+This final plan proposes to build a new residential community that includes approximately 805 new residential units.
+The proposal includes a mix of housing types including single detached dwellings, townhouses and low to mid-rise apartment buildings (approximately 4 to 6 storeys).
+The proposal also includes new streets, public parks, public pathways and an environmental reserve in the form of a retained wetland and vegetated buffer.

 Why is The City considering this application?